WieckowskiLukasz/WieckowskiLukasz/README.md

 Practically from the beginning of my studies I focused my attention on webmastering, especially on front-end technologies.
 My favorite technologies are ReactJS, TypeScript and Sass.

 I have done one commercial project which I did at the beginning of my studies.
-Currently I am looking for a job as a Junior Front-End Developer.